 He doesn’t jump off the page from a measurable or statistical standpoint, but Jeff Gladney is consistent and crafty.
 He understands how to position himself well to make plays.
 Would love to see him come up with a few more interceptions.

 Projects as a starting center at the next level.
 Cesar Ruiz has the size you want for an interior linemen.

 - John Simpson, G, Clemson

 About as battle tested as they come.
-John Simpson played in back to back championship games and help up well against some very good competition.
+John Simpson played in back-to-back championship games and held up well against some very good competition.

 - Marlon Davidson, DL, Auburn